Suicide Prevention Training

 Train Parents

-Parents should understand suicide warning signs and identify school and community resources.
+Share with parents suicide warning signs and identify for them school and community resources.
 Making parents aware of what to look for in their children and where they can go for help is another opportunity for suicide prevention.

 Reviewing and selecting an appropriate training program can be challenging.
 Look to your state’s education department for approved programs, many of which are produced through or endorsed by state health departments.
 Additional programs can be found at The Jason Foundation.